Office: GHC 8205

 at Carnegie Mellon University.
 My main research interests are in

-learning for algorithm design and beyond the worst-case analysis
+Algorithm design and analysis including beyond the worst-case

 Computational and data-driven approaches in game theory and